elboletaire/ha-weatherxm/README.md

 2. Navigate to `Configuration` > `Integrations`.
 3. Click on `Add Integration` and search for "WeatherXM".
 4. Follow the on-screen instructions to configure the integration.
-5.  **Note:** A WeatherXM account is required, but owning a device is not necessary; you can follow WeatherXM.
+5.  **Note:** A WeatherXM account is required, but owning a device is not necessary; you can follow any WeatherXM device and they will be populating your sensors.

 ## Usage